d1yat/hello-world/README.md

 # hello-world
-This is gonna be awesome (Modified)!
+This is gonna be awesome! (modified)